keevan/git-link/README.md

 ### Supported platforms

-- Works for GitHub.com (public, tested)
+- Works for [GitHub.com](https://github.com) (public, tested)
-- Works for GitLab.com (public, tested)
+- Works for [GitLab.com](https://gitlab.com) (public, tested)
-- Works for BitBucket.org (public, tested)
+- Works for [BitBucket.org](https://bitbucket.org) (public, tested)
-- Works for Azure DevOps (dev.azure.com) (public, tested)
+- Works for [Azure DevOps](https://dev.azure.com) (public, tested)
 - It might work for others (untested, PRs welcome)

+Please [add an issue](https://github.com/keevan/git-link/issues) if you need support for a platform not mentioned above.

 ### Features

-- Share and open what you've worked on, or a bug you've spotted.
+- Share and open what you've worked on, or a bug you've spotted
 - Copy a link to a __line__, __selection__ or __file__ for the current commit
+- Additional features added for _command-palette-plus_
 - Built with convenience in mind ([#tips](#Tips))
 - Handles non-typical file and folders okay - e.g. `[myfolder]/my#file.txt`
-- References markdown files in plaintext.
+- References markdown files in plaintext (on supported platforms)

 ### Command list
 No keymaps are currently set by default.